 A distinguishing trait of DNP graduates is they can use information systems and technology to improve patient care.

 The curricula will teach you how to assess the efficacy of patient care technology.
 You’ll also learn to use technology for quality improvement and administrative decision-making.

 5. Health Care Policy

-The DNP curricula cover the design, influence, advocacy and implementation of healthcare policies.
-As a result, you can serve as a leader on behalf of the public and nursing profession.
+The DNP curriculum covers the design, influence, advocacy and implementation of healthcare policies.
+As a result, you can serve as a leader on behalf of the public and the nursing profession.